Abjad/abjad/trunk/abjad/docs/source/system_overview/parsing/index.rst

 .. image:: images/index-3.png

-The LilyPond parser even understands certain aspects of LilyPond file layouts, like header blocks:
+The LilyPond parser also understands certain aspects of LilyPond file layouts, such as header blocks:

 ::